 We live in a time where there is an abundance of resources to use and learn.
 There are plenty of high-quality free resources to get started with coding. freeCodeCamp has a step-by-step program to teach you how to be a full-stack developer, Codecademy is also a good place to set your foundation.
 You can also follow some YouTube channels on Web Development like Traversy Media and Programming with Mosh are excellent choices Some websites that have great articles, documentation and other curated resources are:

 Learn The Concepts

 When it comes to web development there are always new frameworks and practices that will be trending at the moment, but once you have a solid grasp of a particular language or stack, it is not difficult to transition to a new one, so you will have to focus on understanding programming fundamentals.
 Many of those concepts and paradigms can be applied across several different languages and frameworks.

 Create time not only for your learning but also to put into practice some of the concepts you are learning, try out simple development projects, we actually learn and master things by doing, Build projects in tutorial videos but don't just stop there, tinker around with the project, come up with your own personal projects and implement them.

 Mentors and Community Support

-Then reach out to people who are ahead of you in the field, who can actively guide your learning process and help you out with some difficult bugs. a community of fellow learners is a good support system , there should be a group of individuals you can call on when you get stuck or lose motivation.
-If you cant find anyone physically around you, you can find online communities like on platforms like Twitter , freeCodeCamp , Hashnode to mention a few So with this guide you are ready to venture out in the journey of building a career in Web development, remove all forms of procrastination and take that first step today, you will indeed find the journey rewarding.
+Then reach out to people who are ahead of you in the field, who can actively guide your learning process and help you out with some difficult bugs. a community of fellow learners is a good support system, there should be a group of individuals you can call on when you get stuck or lose motivation.
+If you can't find anyone physically around you, you can find online communities on platforms like Twitter, freeCodeCamp, Hashnode to mention a few So with this guide you are ready to venture out on the journey of building a career in Web development, remove all forms of procrastination and take that first step today, you will indeed find the journey rewarding.

 Did you find this article valuable?